avantonder/bacQC/docs/output.md

   * `*_fastqc.zip`: Zip archive containing the FastQC report, tab-delimited data file and plot images.

 > **NB:** The FastQC plots displayed in the MultiQC report shows _untrimmed_ reads.
 They may contain adapter sequence and potentially regions with low quality.

+## fastp
+[fastp](https://github.com/OpenGene/fastp) is a tool designed to provide fast all-in-one preprocessing for FastQ files.
+This tool is developed in C++ with multithreading supported to afford high performance.

+**Output files:**

+* `fastp/`
+  * `*.html` html reports of the trimming process that can be opened in any modern web browser
+  * `*.json` trimming report metrics in JSON computer readable formats

+## Kraken 2

+[Kraken 2](https://ccb.jhu.edu/software/kraken2/index.shtml?t=manual) is a sequence classifier that assigns taxonomic labels to DNA sequences.
+Kraken 2 examines the k-mers within a query sequence and uses the information within those k-mers to query a database.
+That database maps k-mers to the lowest common ancestor (LCA) of all genomes known to contain a given k-mer.

+**Output files:**

+* `kraken2/`
+  * `*.kraken2.report.txt`: Kraken 2 taxonomic report.
+See [here](https://ccb.jhu.edu/software/kraken2/index.shtml?t=manual#sample-report-output-format) for a detailed description of the format.

+## Bracken

+[Bracken](https://ccb.jhu.edu/software/bracken/) is a highly accurate statistical method that computes the abundance of species in DNA sequences from a metagenomics sample.
+Braken uses the taxonomy labels assigned by Kraken, a highly accurate metagenomics classification algorithm, to estimate the number of reads originating from each species present in a sample.

+**Output files:**

+* `bracken/`
+  * `*.kraken2.report_bracken_species.txt`:
+  * `*_output_species_abundance.txt`:

 ## MultiQC